In this post, we discuss common usage of bash trap to ensure proper cleanup operations in Bash scripts.

 at the end of a deployment script, regardless of any error encountered during script execution.

-It is a good candidate for using trap
+It is a good candidate for using trap statement.

 Adding those commands at the end of the script will not work in cases there is an error during deployment, and you might end up with “AHM Does Not Advance”-related errors (see this post).